withcaldera/engineering-framework/README.md

 **Perception matters as much as performance.** In remote work, perception IS reality.
 The quality of your work matters, but equally important is whether that work is visible to your team, clients, and leadership.
 Operating at a level means demonstrating those behaviors where others can see them.

 **Over-communicate intentionally.** What feels like over-sharing to you is often exactly the right amount of visibility for a remote team.
-Regular updates, clear documentation, and public collaboration aren't noise—they're how we stay aligned and recognize impact.
+Regular updates, clear documentation, and public collaboration are how we stay aligned and recognize impact.

-This isn't about self-promotion.
-It's about making your valuable work visible so the team can learn from it, build on it, and recognize it.
+This is about making your valuable work visible so the team can learn from it, build on it, and recognize it.

 ### Core Values